The Irony of Progress

 SelectedShake hands, pose for the press, cut the ribbon.

-The beloved public space will now turn into a wasteland of dust and construction machinery.
-Pedestrian paths will become obstacle courses, nearly impossible to traverse by healthy people.
-Elderly, disabled or parents with strollers should probably just stay home.
+Elderly people, parents with strollers or people with disabilities should probably just stay home.
 When finished, the new development will present modern designs full of hostility and a sterile environment devoid of character.
-You’ve been excluded from where you live.
+Congratulations, you’ve been excluded from where you live.

 Worry not.